-Total Cost for a Trip to Taxco’s Natural Pools
+Total Cost for a Day Trip to the Pozas Azules in Taxco

 This is such an affordable half-day outing.

-The total cost for our trip for two to the Pozas Azules was only 180 pesos / 9.50 usd.
+The total cost for our day trip to the Pozas Azules from Taxco (for two) was only 180 pesos / 9.50 usd.
 That includes both our round trip transport and the entrance fee.

 If you need a snack or don’t pack a lunch, there are plenty of cheap options that will only run you 50 to 100 pesos / 3 to 5 usd more.
 Plus, you’ll get to pat some stray puppers for free!

 We had 24 hours in Taxco and I still felt like we had enough time to see it all plus visit the Pozas Azules without missing anything.

-I hope this short little guide helps make your trip a bit smoother and I hope you enjoy your time at the beautiful Pozas Azules!
+I hope this short little guide helps make your trip a bit smoother and I hope you enjoy your time at the beautiful Pozas Azules in Taxco!

 Learn more about where to stay and what to eat on your trip with the complete guide to Taxco or browse the Mexico Guide to find day trips, craft beer recommendations, hiking info and more for your trip to Mexico City.

 I’ve been traveling full-time for three years, these are the resources that make it happen:

 ➤ I exclusively use Airbnb for savings and security on long-term stays in furnished apartments.